Home » Growing » How To Care For a Peace Lily Indoors

 1. Remove the plant from its pot.

-2. Gently separate the root clumps making sure each has its own leaves and roots.
+2. Separate apart the clumps of roots and make sure each have their own leaves and roots.

-3. Replant divisions in fresh soil and water thoroughly.
+3. Plant the divisions in fresh soil and water well.

 Safety Considerations for Pets and Kids